-Prerequisite: Consent of instructor Additional Requirement: For program majors only
+Additional Requirement: For program majors only

 NEUR 322L Methods & Statistics II: Laboratory for Neuroscience (1): Experimental research methods are explored though replicating and conducting studies, and inferential statistics are explored through analyzing data and presenting results from those studies.
 Practice in the use of SPSS to analyze results from these studies.
-Concurrent registration in PSYC 322 is required.
+Concurrent enrollment in PSYC 322 is required.

 NEUR 323L Methods & Statistics III: Laboratory for Neuroscience (1): Additional laboratory work in conducting research, analyzing data using SPSS, and reporting results.
-Concurrent registration in PSYC 323 required.
+Concurrent enrollment in PSYC 323 required.

 NEUR 346 Introduction to Cognitive Neuroscience (4): Introduction to the major components of how the human brain makes the human mind.
 This course explores neural coding and behavioral dimensions of perception, attention, memory, language, learning, and intelligence.
 Plasticity and developmental changes of brain that affect human cognition are also covered.
 Offered alternate years.
-Prerequisites: NEUR 261 & 261L

 NEUR 354 Neuroplasticity (4): Review of mechanisms that underlie the lifelong ability of the brain to reorganize, develop, and adapt to injury, change, and experience.
 Includes study of environmental influences on neurodevelopment, ethical implications of new technologies, and the contributions of neuroplasticity to symptoms of disease and disorder such as tinnitus and chronic pain.
 Offered alternate years.
-Prerequisites: NEUR 261 & 261L

 NEUR 365 Human Neuropsychology (4): Examines the experimental and clinical measurement and evaluation of human brain function.
 Focus on the neural basis of higher cognitive functions.
 Offered alternate years.
-Prerequisites: NEUR 261 & 261L

 NEUR 377 Introduction to Electroencephalography (4): Electroencephalography (EEG) is used in both clinical and experimental settings to examine the electrical activity of the brain along the scalp.
 The course provides an introduction to the theoretical and practical uses of EEG techniques, including the relative advantages (good temporal resolution, non-invasiveness, and use in humans and animals) and limits (low spatial resolution, difficulty with localization).

 Prerequisites: NEUR 261 & 261L

 NEUR 377L Introduction to Electroencephalography Lab (0): This lab focuses on EEG techniques and procedures commonly applied in variety of settings, including: clinical, experimental, virtual environments, and human-machine interfaces.
 Techniques include electrode placement, recording, analysis, and interpretation of EEG data.

 Corequisite: NEUR 377 Prerequisites: NEUR 261 & 261L